HeshanKarunaratne/notes/README.md

     33 .
 Difference between this() and super() in java ?
     - this() is used to access one constructor from another with in the same class while super() is used to access superclass constructor.
 Either this() or super() exists it must be the first statement in the constructor.

     34 .
-Explain about instanceof operator in java?
+Explain about instanceOf operator in java?
-    - \<reference expression> instanceof \<destination type>: will return true if reference is an instance of destination type
+    - \<reference expression> instanceOf \<destination type>: will return true if reference is an instance of destination type
-    - There will be a compile time check, so that if its not a subtype then compile time error will be shown
+    - There will be a compile time check, so that if it's not a subtype then compile time error will be shown

     35 .
 Can we define package statement after import statement in java?
     - We can’t define package statement after import statement in java. package statement must be the first statement in source file.
-We can have comments before the package statement
+    - We can have comments before the package statement

     36 .
 What are identifiers in java?
     - Identifiers are names in java